Could cutting wheat from your diet unlock your health & energy?

 In my research I have found that there are FOUR ways that grain consumption causes fatigue:

 1) Hormonal Fatigue: when we consume wheat and that pesky super-carb Amylopectin A, we spike our blood sugar levels significantly, leading to rapid insulin release.
 With the body trying to now process more insulin than it can handle, we develop insulin resistance…which means that the next time you eat wheat – you release even more insulin and so it continues.

-Repeated insulin resistance leads to your boyd to accumulate visceral fat.
-This has it’s own energy-sapping consequences, but more instantly, it damages the pancreas and over time?
+Repeated insulin resistance leads to your body to accumulate visceral fat.
+This has its own energy-sapping consequences, but more instantly, it damages the pancreas and over time?